mode51/Tungsten/docs/api/W/ActionQueue_1/README.md

 ActionQueue&lt;T> Class
 =======================

 Allows the programmer to enqueue items for processing on a separate thread.
-The ActionQueue will process items sequentially whenever an item is added.
+The ActionQueue will process items sequentially when an item is added.